 Enterprise geodatabase administration

 Enterprise geodatabases are stored inside a database.
-The following relational database management systems are supported:
+Geodatabases are supported in the following relational database management systems:

 - IBM Informix